 Ohio State commit Reid Worstell from GlenOak (OH) lived up to the advanced billing and then some.
-He was named Offensive MVP, though his efforts came up a bit short as South defeated North, 21-14.
+Relentlessly, he tried and tried, though his efforts came up a bit short as South defeated North, 21-14.

-The 6-3 and 205-pounder completed 17-of-21 passes for 221 yards and a pair of touchdowns.
-However, his potential game-tying scoring drive for the North was stopped in the red zone as time expired.
+The 6-foot-3 and 205-pounder completed 17-of-21 attempts for 221 passing yards and a pair of touchdowns.
+However, the game-tying scoring drive for the North was stopped in the red zone as time expired.

-His counterpart, Florida State commit Hunter DeWitt from Sarasota (FL) was in the conversation for Offensive MVP for the South.
-He finished 14-for-17 with 201 yards in the air and two touchdowns.
+Florida State commit Hunter DeWitt from Sarasota (FL) was up for the challenge, to be sure, and went head-to-head with Worstell.
+He finished 14-for-17 with 201 passing yards and two touchdowns.